CamoCatX/camocatx.github.io/blog/_posts/2021-10-15-my-discord-server-is-up-and-running.md

 5) Tatsu is also used for leveling users.
 It has many more features, It creates a really cool atmosphere for your server and can make it much more fun and interactive for users.

-5) Yagpdb is used for Role Reactions.
+5) Yagpdb is used for Reaction Roles.
 It has web panel.

 6) ServerStats is used for your server stats.